trumans/treehouse-interactive-form/README.md

 Project includes the normalize.css
 Project uses jQuery, included with the jQuery CDN.

+When the page is loaded the cursor has focus in the name field.

 All input fields are created in index.html.
 Other fields that require JavaScript support are created by JS.

 Error messages fields are added as a sibling after the related input field.
 Shared functions handle displaying the error message and adding a red border to the input file, along with hiding the message field and removing the red border.